I know. Grapefruit? Guacamole? Can’t be good right?

 2) Guacamole typically has a lot of citrus flavors in it (limes mainly).
 Grapefruit is a citrus so it’s not completely out of left field.

 3) Grapefruits are in season now so you should be able to find some great ones.

-Bring this sucker to your next game day party (Super Bowl?) and watch your friends question it, possibly make fun of it, and then devour it.
+Bring this Grapefruit Guacamole to your next game day party (Super Bowl?) and watch your friends question it, possibly make fun of it, and then devour it.

 1) Mince onions and rinse them well under cold water to mellow them a bit.